 The longer you take to contact your prospects, the more likely it is they will be driving for a different fleet.
 As we’ve mentioned in our Top 7 Reasons Truck Drivers Decline Your CDL Jobs eBook, the number one reason drivers decline is because they got another job faster.

 2. Stop Sorting Through Unqualified Leads

-However, it’s important to note that attracting qualified candidates for a job requires a company to clearly specify what they are looking for.
+However, it’s important to note that attracting qualified candidates for a job requires clarity.
+A company to clearly specify what they are looking for.
 The job description and advertisement must explicitly state compensation, home time, benefits, etc. in order to match with a driver that is truly looking for that job from a professional and personal standpoint.